Professor, History Department

 Laura J. and L. Douglas Meredith Professor for Teaching Excellence

-Advisory Board Member, East Asia Program
+Advisory Board Member and Senior Research Associate, East Asia Program

 Highest degree earned

 Norman Kutcher is a historian of late imperial and modern China, and is particularly interested in the Qing dynasty (1644–1911).
 He is the author of "Mourning in Late Imperial China: Filial Piety and the State" (Cambridge University Press, 1999) and of "Eunuch and Emperor in the Great Age of Qing Rule" (University of California Press, 2018).
 Both books deal with an abiding interest: the cultural forces that shape rulership in China.

 His articles have appeared in The Journal of Asian Studies, The Harvard Journal of Asiatic Studies, and The American Historical Review, among other venues.
 His work has been supported by the Mellon Foundation and by the American Council of Learned Societies.

 He has been a senior research scholar at the Qing History Institute of Renmin University, a member of the Institute for Advanced Study and a fellow of the National Humanities Center.
 He welcomes potential graduate students working in Qing and Republican Chinese history.

 Research Grant Awards and Projects